dcieslak19973/hyperzoekt/crates/zoekt/PORTING.md

 - Core search/index packages (`index/`, `search/`): [Partial]
    - Fundamental pieces — query AST, trigram extraction, shard writer/reader, and an mmap-backed searcher — exist in `crates/zoekt/src`.
 However, several low-level postings, ranking heuristics, and exact shard-layout encodings from upstream are incomplete.
+   - Ranking: We currently use a simple heuristic (TF + early-position + filename boost).
+Upstream uses a richer ranking that considers word boundaries, symbol/name matches, proximity, length normalization, and other signals.

 - Regex prefiltering and trigram lowering: [Partial]
    - A conservative extractor exists (`regex_analyze.rs`) and is useful for many cases, but it does not yet match Go Zoekt's coverage on complex regexes and safe extraction of conjunctive trigram sets.